 Upon receipt of an award of ESFG funds, the recipient commits to operate the property as an emergency shelter for a period of five (5) years after project completion.
 During this period of use, annual documentation of compliance will be submitted to Commerce to verify the project outcomes regarding beneficiaries and document continued compliance with program requirements.
-The project will also report outcomes in the Homeless Management Information System (HMIS) and participate in their local Coordinated Entry (CE) system, where available.
+Recipients will be encouraged to report outcomes in the Homeless Management Information System (HMIS) and participate in their local Coordinated Entry (CE) system, where available.